Bahler-Lab/pyphe/README.md

 ## Support
 Please check the manuals below carefully, they are also available in the terminal by running the command with the -h option only.
-If things are still not working, please email me (stephan.kamrad@crick.ac.uk) and I will try and help.
+If things are still not working, please email me (stephan.kamrad@gmail.com) and I will try and help.
 If you think you have discovered a bug, or would like to request a new feature, please raise an issue on www.github.com/Bahler-Lab/pyphe.

 If you get an error like this, make sure you are not using the Anaconda Powershell Prompt:
 ```python: can't open file 'C:\Users\user1\Anaconda3\Scripts"C:\Users\user1\Anaconda3\Scripts\pyphe-quantify.bat  -h ': [Errno 22] Invalid argument```